pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Content-Types
 -------------

-This PEP proposes that all responses from the Simple API will have a standard content type that describes what the response is (a Simple API response), what version of the API it represents, and what serialization format has been used.
+This spec proposes that all responses from the Simple API will have a standard content type that describes what the response is (a Simple API response), what version of the API it represents, and what serialization format has been used.